-Neilston Learning Campus Parent Teacher Association [Parent Staff Association?
-Parent Teacher & Friends Association?]
+Neilston Learning Campus Parent Teacher Association

 Constitution

 Title

 The Association shall be known as the Neilston Learning Campus Parent Teacher Association (hereafter referred to as the “Association” or the “PTA”).

 Aims

 The aims of the Association are to advance the education and wellbeing of our pupils by providing or assisting in the provision of facilities and opportunities for education and social development (not normally provided by the Local Authority) at Neilston Primary School and Madras Family Centre (hereafter known as NLC).
 This includes: